Pay VERY close attention.

 - He keeps moving or leaning away from you.

-- His feet stay pointed away from you, or towards and exit.
+- His feet stay pointed away from you or toward an exit.

 - He keeps his arms and/or legs crossed for long periods of time.